 The development was successful in easing students' transition from school to work.
 As acknowledgement of the facilitator's value spread, school and guidance counselors began incorporating other student development procedures into their job duties.

 There is a natural evolution within the field of education as the needs of our economy and the marketplace environment change.
 A gobalized economy alters the standards for student achievement and increases the scrutiny we apply to educational assessments.

 What we are left with today is yet another hurdle in the process of distributing education.
 We must continue to better our delivery of education and produce more highly educated and capable citizens.

 School and guidance counselors are an integral part of our country's future.
 Today, we are seeing a shifting paradigm.
 School and guidance counselors' expertise in facilitating personal growth, development of motivation, positive attitudes and confidence is the key to America's future success.

 The next level in education will be reached through applying enabling tactics, to break down learning barriers and create open minds.
 Today's students must be able to make use of curriculum to gain the skills necessary to compete in tomorrow's global economy.

 Pick a state and learn how you can become a school or guidance counselor:

 Find the Right School

-Capella offers four online CACREP - Accredited Graduate Programs in Counseling with specialty tracks in Mental Health Counseling, Marriage and Family Counseling/Therapy, Addiction Counseling, and School Counseling, as well as a COAMFTE-accredited master's degree in Marriage and Family Counseling/Therapy.
-Capella also has psychology program options in General Psychology, Clinical Counseling, Industrial/Organizational Psychology, Educational Psychology, Sport Psychology, and more.
+Capella University offers four online CACREP-accredited Graduate Programs in Counseling: MS in Mental Health Counseling, MS in Marriage & Family Counseling/Therapy, MS in School Counseling, and PhD in Counselor Education and Supervision.
+The MS in Marriage & Family Counseling/Therapy program is also COAMFTE-accredited.
+In addition, Capella has program options in Addiction Studies, Studies in Human Behavior, General Psychology, Clinical Counseling, Industrial/Organizational Psychology, Educational Psychology, Sport Psychology, and more.